ethersphere/swarm-guide/contents/usage.rst

     wget -O - "http://localhost:8500/bzzr:/2477cc8584cc61091b5cc084cdcdb45bf3c6210c263b0143f030cf7d750e894d"

-Manifests contain content-type information for the hashes they reference.
-In other contexts, where content-type is not supplied or, when you suspect the information is wrong, it is possible to specify the content-type manually in the search query.
+Manifests contain content_type information for the hashes they reference.
+In other contexts, where content_type is not supplied or, when you suspect the information is wrong, it is possible to specify the content_type manually in the search query.

 .. code-block:: none